 Watch the heat go by on beautiful Lake Norman during the Charlotte Asian Festival & Dragon Boat Race!
 Races start at 9 am and go all day and there’ll be a cultural exchange festival that starts at 11 am.

 If you’re dying for a day out on the lake, don’t miss out on this.

-Celebrating its 50th anniversary, the Bimbé Cultural Arts Festival is a gathering for African and African American history, culture, arts, and traditions.
-This free festival is held in one of Durham’s Rock Quarry Park and is free to the public.
+Celebrating its 51st year, the Bimbé Cultural Arts Festival is a gathering for African and African American history, culture, arts, and traditions.
+This free festival is held in Durham’s Rock Quarry Park and is free to the public.

 In the heart of North Carolina’s wine country, Elkin will be hosting the Yadkin Valley Wine Festival.
 Visitors can sample creations from 25 local vineyards or stomp some grapes.

 Or, you can be extra ambitious and participate in the Yadkin Valley Tour De Vino.
 Rides measure 30, 31, 52, 71, and 100 miles.

 Greensboro’s LeBauer Park hosts this year’s Carolina Blues Festival, the longest-running of its kind in the Southeast.
 Local blues acts will share the stage with bands from around the US and beyond during this rain-or-shine event!